Building Android Camera Apps: Camera vs. Camera2

-Building Android Camera Preview App with Least Code
+Building an Android Camera Preview App with Minimal Code

-Create a new project with Empty Activity template.
+To get started, create a new project using the Empty Activity template.

 <?xml version="1.0" encoding="utf-8"?>